Groundhog: Health and mortality

 In the wild, groundhogs can live up to six years with two or three being the average life expectancy.
-In captivity, groundhogs reportedly live up to 14 years.
+In captivity, groundhogs can live up to 14 years.
 Human development often leaves vacant space near secondary forests, which are indigenous to groundhogs, which ensures that groundhogs in well-developed areas are nearly free of predators other than humans (through various forms of pest control or vehicular incursion) or mid-to-large sized dogs.

 Occasionally, woodchucks may suffer from parasitism, and a woodchuck may die from infestation or from bacteria transmitted by vectors.
 In areas of intensive agriculture and the dairying regions of the state of Wisconsin, particularly in southern areas, the woodchuck had been almost extirpated by 1950.
 Jackson (1961) suggested that exaggerated reports of damage done by the woodchuck led to excessive culling, substantially reducing its numbers in the state.

 In some areas woodchucks are important game animals and are killed regularly for sport, food, or fur.
 In Kentucky, an estimated 267,500 specimens were taken annually from 1964 to 1971.
 Woodchucks had protected status in the state of Wisconsin until 2017.
 Woodchuck numbers appear to have decreased in Illinois.